sfackler/rust-postgres/README.md

 Lazy Queries
 ------------
 Some queries may return a large amount of data.
-Inside of a transaction, prepared statements have an additional method, `lazy_query`.
-The rows returned from a call to `lazy_query` are pulled from the database lazily as needed:
+Statements prepared within a transaction have an additional method, `lazy_query`.
+The rows returned from a call to `lazy_query` are pulled from the database in batches as needed:
 ```rust
 do conn.in_transaction |trans| {
     let stmt = trans.prepare(query)